ADSense script

 In the end, I choose the path that I think she would have chosen - we rent a van and take a road trip north.

-My son accompanies us, for him it is an adventure that he will remember.
+My son accompanies us, for him it is an adventure that he will remember from his 7-year old perspective.

 Thursday, 21 June 2018